The Nest

 Go Back To Previous Page

 What is a right of first refusal (ROFR) for condo boards in New York City?
 Read on, and we’ll let you know all about it.
 And how it can affect you ifRight of First Refusal you buy a home in the city.
 In New York City, co-op boards are notorious for scrutinizing potential shareholders.
 Condo boards operate differently.
-They have limited power to review a potential homebuyer’s finances thoroughly.
+They have limited power to thoroughly review a potential homebuyer’s finances.
 Also, they typically don’t conduct onerous board approval interviews.
-This works in favor of the potential buyer.
+This works in the potential buyer’s favor.
 The condo board leaves them with little say in who is purchasing an apartment in their building.
 But that’s a myth.
 Why?
 Because a condo board in New York is not as lenient as many homebuyers think.
 Real estate agents and insiders know this.
 But you don’t often hear of it.

-Nearly every condo in New York City has the right of first refusal (ROFR) written into its bylaws.
+Nearly every condo in New York City has a right of first refusal (ROFR) clause in its bylaws.
 This allows it to preempt your condo unit’s sale and purchase it for the same price you and the buyer agreed upon.
-So what is a right of first refusal in real estate, and how does it work in New York City?
+So, what is a right of first refusal in real estate, and how does it work in New York City?

 1. What is a Right of First Refusal in real estate?